The DeepJoint algorithm: An innovative approach for studying the longitudinal evolution of quantitative mammographic

-where $\alpha_{2}$ describes the association between the instantaneous risk of the event occurrence and the rate of change of the current 'true' individual trajectory (or slope) of breast density at time $t$.
+A positive $\alpha_{1}$ indicates that a 1-unit increase in the longitudinal biomarker at time $t$ corresponds to an increase in the log hazard ratio of breast cancer at the same time $t$. \paragraph{The current slope}: The instantaneous risk of the event occurrence is associated with the rate of change of the current 'true' individual trajectory (or slope) of mammographic density at time $t$.

-where the instantaneous risk of breast cancer is associated to both the current level and slope of breast density at time $t$.
+A positive and significant $\alpha_{2}$ indicates that the steeper the current slope at time $t$ (i.e., the biomarker is increasing rapidly), the higher the risk of the event at the same time $t$. \paragraph{The combination of current level and slope}: The instantaneous risk of breast cancer is associated to both the current level and slope of mammographic density at time $t$.

-here, $\alpha_{3}$ quantifies the effect of the cumulative breast density level on the breast cancer hazard over time, by integrating its longitudinal trajectory from an individual initial time $t_{0i}$ up to the current time $t$.
+\paragraph{The cumulative effect}: The effect of the cumulative mammographic density level on the breast cancer hazard over time is quantified by $\alpha_{3}$ by integrating its longitudinal trajectory from an individual initial time $t_{0i}$ up to the current time $t$ divided by $t$ to account for the observation period.

-A positive $\alpha_{3}$ signifies that a 1-unit increase in the area under the longitudinal trajectory of breast density results in an increased log hazard ratio of the event, utilizing here the entire longitudinal profile of the biomarker rather than just its current level or slope at time $t$.
+Here, a positive $\alpha_{3}$ signifies that a 1-unit increase in the area under the longitudinal trajectory of mammographic density results in an increased log hazard ratio of the event, considering the entire longitudinal profile of the biomarker rather than just its current level or slope at time $t$.